Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: Equations of motion

-If the physical radius of the donor overflows the Roche lobe radius (i.e., $\Delta R = R_d - R_{\rm L}^c \geq 0$), then MT occurs.
+If the physical radius of the donor overflows the Roche lobe radius (i.e., $\Delta R = R_{\rm don} - R_{\rm L}^c \geq 0$), then MT occurs.
 If $\Delta R < 0$, no mass is transferred.
-The MT rate is extremely sensitive to the level that the physical radius overflows the Roche lobe radius.
+The MT rate is extremely sensitive to the extent to which the physical radius overflows the Roche lobe radius.

-In this work, we adopt the phase-dependent MT model developed by \cite{hamers2019analytic}.
+In this work, we adopt the phase-dependent MT model developed by \cite{2019ApJ...872..119H}.
 In this model, the MT rate is well-defined at high and low eccentricities, including circular orbits, where MT occurs continuously throughout the orbit.
-Below, we summarize the key aspects of the model relevant to interpreting our results; a more detailed description can be found in \cite{hamers2019analytic}.
+Below, we summarize the key aspects of the model relevant to interpreting our results; a more detailed description can be found in \cite{2019ApJ...872..119H}.

 The model is based on the magnitude of $\Delta R$.
-By assuming a polytropic equation of state for the donor (with a polytrope index $n_p = 1.5$) and applying Bernoulli’s equation \citep{paczynski1972evolution,edwards1987numerical}, the MT rate is given by
+By assuming a polytropic equation of state for the donor (with a polytrope index $n_p = 1.5$) and applying Bernoulli’s equation \citep{1972AcA....22...73P,1987MNRAS.229..383E}, the MT rate is given by

-where $\dot{M}_{\rm d,0}$ represents a phase-independent MT rate and
+where $\dot{M}_{\rm don,0}$ represents a phase-independent MT rate and

 is an approximation for the instantaneous Roche lobe radius.

 Using $r(\mathcal{E}) = a (1-e \cos{\mathcal{E}})$, the MT rate is written as

 As a result, the MT rate is expected to be maximum at periapsis and minimum at apoapsis, where the instantaneous Roche lobe radius is minimum and maximum, respectively.